Skip to main content

 An overview of institutions that have signed programme agreements is available on the website of the Ministry of Science and Education.

-The National Group for improving the social dimension of higher education adopted on September 13, 2023, at its 6th electronic session, the Plan of Measures for Improving the Social Dimension of Higher Education for the Period 2023 – 2025.
+The National Group for improving the social dimension of higher education adopted on September 13, 2023, at its 6th electronic session, the Plan of Measures for Enhancing the Social Dimension of Higher Education for the Period 2023 – 2025.

 The plan of measures is based on the European document Principles and Guidelines to Strengthen the Social Dimension in Higher Education in the EHEA, which was adopted as part of the Rome Communiqué in 2020.